CarlosAMolina/cmoli.es/README.md

 ### Docker

-You need to have Docker installed and run it as non-root.
+You need to have Docker installed and run it as [rootless](<https://docs.docker.com/engine/security/rootless/>).

 ## Run project